• Skip to primary navigation

 Bake

-1. Pour the filling into the bread bowl.
+1. Pour the hot dip into the hollowed cob loaf.
 Arrange the bread chunks and bread lid on the baking tray around the bread bowl

 2. Bake in the oven at 180 degrees C/350 degrees F for 10 minutes.
 Remove from oven, gently stir the cheese spinach sauce with a spoon and serve immediately.